Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Water-Jet or Water-Assisted Liposuction

 This is essentially another name for tumescent lipo.
 In reality, the liquid injected to break up the fat cells is not water but a saline solution containing the aforementioned drugs.
 “Wetting” the area prior to breaking up the fat has so many benefits that it doesn’t make sense to perform liposuction without it.

 Equipment manufacturers often create brand names that sometimes make their way into common language.
 For a while, Body-Jet Lipo was much talked about.
 It is just another form of tumescent liposuction.

 Think of this as the power steering upgrade to traditional liposuction.
 A power-assisted liposuction device includes a cannula that vibrates throughout the procedure.
 To remove the fat, the surgeon moves the cannula back and forth under the skin to reach all the fat cells evenly.
 This is simply made easier with a vibrating cannula.
 It is particularly helpful when harvesting a larger volume of fat.

 Whether or not a cosmetic surgeon uses a power-assisted or plain device is often his or her preference and does not necessarily affect the outcome.

 Next we will discuss liposuction types that do not necessarily suction off the fat the traditional way, but are still grouped with the liposuction family.

 Variously known as laser assisted lipolysis, laser lipo, or under the brand names SlimLipo and SmartLipo, laser liposuction uses targeted and controlled heat generated by laser energy to reach and destroy fat cells under the skin.
-TriSculpt is a brand name that combines power-assisted liposuction with laser-assisted liposuction.
+AirSculpt and TriSculpt are brand names for the combination of power-assisted liposuction with laser-assisted liposuction.

 But laser lipo has its limitations.
 Large amounts of fat are often better eliminated with more powerful means, meaning traditional or tumescent liposuction.
 This is why laser liposuction works best when paired with these other methods.
 The first round of liposuction targets the bulk of the fat, breaking it down and flushing it out of the body.
 The next round of laser liposuction can then be used to reach smaller pockets of fat, or fat in areas that might otherwise bruise too much, and to tighten the skin in all treated areas.